Jonathan Chan

 Melbourne Commercial Property: What the Price Headlines Are Missing

-Goldman Sachs has revised its national dwelling price forecast to -1% over 2026, down from +3% previously.
+Melbourne dwelling values fell 0.2% in March and 0.6% over the quarter, making it the weakest capital city market in the country.
+Goldman Sachs revised its national dwelling price forecast to -1% over 2026.
 Under a higher rate scenario where the RBA pushes to 4.60%, prices could fall approximately 3% below baseline.
-On headlines alone, one could reasonably conclude Melbourne is a market to avoid.
-That conclusion may be wrong however if you're thinking about income, not just price.
+On residential price headlines alone, the conclusion is straightforward: avoid.

-The yield story the headlines miss
+The commercial yield story the headlines miss

 Price weakness isn't evenly distributed